jgm/pandoc/CONTRIBUTING.md

     the needs of pandoc.
-  - `Text.Pandoc.SelfContained` contains functions for making an HTML file "self-contained," by importing remotely linked images, CSS, and javascript and turning them into `data:` URLs.
+  - `Text.Pandoc.SelfContained` contains functions for making an HTML file "self-contained," by importing remotely linked images, CSS, and JavaScript and turning them into `data:` URLs.
   - `Text.Pandoc.Shared` is a grab-bag of shared utility functions.
   - `Text.Pandoc.Writers.Shared` contains utilities used in writers only.
   - `Text.Pandoc.Slides` contains functions for splitting a markdown document